MaheshKumarsg036/NeuroClear/idea.md

 ---

-# 🏗️ **Architecture (Revised — MCP Removed)**
+# 🏗️ **Agentic Architecture (Google ADK)**

-NeuroClear uses a **clean, service-oriented architecture** built around Cloud Run, Gemini, ADK (Agent Development Kit), a managed document database, BigQuery, and Cloud Storage.
+NeuroClear now runs a **multi-agent architecture inspired by Google’s Agent Development Kit (ADK)**.
+Each accessibility mode is a dedicated agent with its own guardrails and prompt contract, coordinated by a router agent.
+This makes the system composable—new cognitive profiles can be added by registering another agent without touching the rest of the pipeline.

 ---